LLC Protection Explained: What Does an LLC Protect You From?

 - Jon Morgan, Co-Founder & Chief Editor of Venture Smarter

-These guarantees can be written into an LLC operating agreement or in separate contracts between the LLC owner and creditor.
+These guarantees can show up in your operating agreement or in standalone contracts between you and a creditor.
+Either way, they're binding.

 Your LLC’s Liability for Members’ Personal Debts